atlassistant/pytlas/README.rst

     # interpreter with needed files from this directory.

     interpreter = SnipsInterpreter('.')

+    # Train the interpreter if training data has changed, else it will be loaded
+    # from the cache directory.

     interpreter.fit_as_needed()

     # The `Agent` exposes some handlers used to communicate with the outside world.